 The following methods are what many trainers use to judge stirrup length.
-Try one or all of them to determine yours.

-I'm the shortest person I know!
+“But I’m extremely tall!” or “I’m the shortest person I know”